openstack-archive/kloudbuster/doc/source/usage.rst

     capacity of storage is reached, the overall performance will start to degrade.

-    e.g. In the randread and randwrite mode, for example the IOPS is limited to 100 IOPS/VM.
+    e.g. In the random read and random write mode, for example the IOPS is limited to 100 IOPS/VM.
 In the iteration of 10 VMs, the requested IOPS for the system is 100 * 10 = 1000.
 However, the measured IOPS is degraded to only 800 IOPS.
     So the degraded percentile is calculated as 800/1000=20% for this set of